SamuelCV12/LenguajesFormales/README.md

 ---

-### 🔍 How to Think About It
+### How to Think About It
 - Step 2: *"They differ immediately."*
 - Step 3: *"They might seem the same now, but behave differently later."*
 - Step 4: *"If we can't prove they're different, they must be the same."*

+---
+  ### Important Notes (from Kozen’s Algorithm)
+- A pair marked in Step 2 is **surely not equivalent** — they already differ with the empty string.
+- Some pairs may need to be checked **multiple times** in Step 3, because a new mark elsewhere can trigger more marks.
+- The algorithm always finishes in a **finite number of steps**, since there is a limited number of possible pairs.
+- Step 4 is a **direct consequence of the theorem** that the algorithm correctly identifies equivalent states.